 Whatever stage eviction proceedings are at, here's what you can do to delay, stop or prevent an eviction if your tenancy is at risk.
 You may also be able to be rehoused by the council if you are at risk of homelessness.

 Social rented housing is housing provided by councils, housing associations and housing co-ops.
 They have to follow special legal procedures to evict tenants.
 This section explains these procedures and what you may be able to do to prevent the eviction.
-It also explains your rights if you are facing eviction from temporary homeless accommodation.

 Check the eviction process private landlords must follow to evict you from your tenancy.
 For assured tenants, short assured tenants and regulated tenants.